techqueria/website/content/success/success.md

   - /successses/
 ---

-We have successfully received your form submission and we will follow with you if needed. 📝
+We have successfully received your form submission and we will follow up with you if needed ASAP. 📝

 In the meantime, enjoy these cute tacitos or consider [becoming a member of Techqueria](/join/)!